psu-arts-arch-3/art-203/unit-1/lesson-1/visual-editors.md

 There are also blogging platforms like Wordpress and Tumblr that can function relatively well as standalone sites.

-Most of these platforms will let you host a site using a subdomain of the service \(such as: "http://site-name.weebly.com"\), and may have various premium options for unique URL's or other options.
+Most of these platforms will let you host a site using a subdomain of the service \(such as: "[http://site-name.weebly.com"](http://site-name.weebly.com"\)\), and many have premium options for unique URL's and other options.
 The other big player in this field is Squarespace, which only offers paid plans, but is also built around a visual editor for building sites.

 The risk with these visual editors is that by simplifying the design process, they risk making it _too_ simple and taking away  functionality or customization.
-So, is the tradeoff worth it?
-Let's give it a try, by using one of the newer visual editors: GitHub Pages.
+So, is the tradeoff worth it to be able to create a website in just a few minutes?
+Let's give it a try.